 The common property in a strata titled development is owned by the owners corporation.
 All individual lot owners are part of the owners corporation and must each contribute to the maintenance of communal areas and facilities through regular levy fees.
-While not compulsory in NSW, professional strata title management by a specialist company can greatly reduce the workload and stress for lot owners.
+While not compulsory in NSW, a professional strata title management company can greatly reduce the workload and stress for lot owners.

 According to the NSW Office of Fair Trading, while it is not compulsory for a lot owner to attend owners corporation meetings, strata schemes work more effectively when all lots owners become involved.

 It recommends that lot owners make themselves available for election to the executive committee at the owners corporation annual general meeting.